tabiya-tech/taxonomy-model-application/backend/taxonomy-hierarchy.md

 - Skill Group -> Skill
 - Skill -> Skill

-When constructing an occupation hierarchy, the following rules have to be followed:
+When constructing a skill hierarchy, the following rules have to be followed:
-> Skill hierarchies are built such that entities can only have one parent but can have multiple children.
+> Skill hierarchies allow entities to have multiple parents and multiple children.